-6. A Personalized Video With Magic
+6. A Personalised Video With Magic

 Best for: A cinematic welcome

 If the latter sounds more magical, that’s because it is, and it’s exactly what Disney chose to use for their vacation club members.
-How would you feel if your Personalized Video had pixie dust on it?
+How would you feel if your Personalised Video had pixie dust on it?

-7. Personalized Music for Members
+7. Personalised Music for Members